 Repairing your credit – getting rid of the negative credit report information and caught up on past due bills – will raise your credit score some.
 To increase your score to a level high enough to get loan approval and better interest rates (which happens to be above 720 these days), you’ll have to rebuild your bad credit.
 That means proving that you can handle credit responsibly.
 Getting started might be difficult, but once you build momentum, you’ll be coasting your way to a good credit score.

 Start By Getting New Credit

 If bad credit has left you without any credit cards, the first step is getting one.
 Many people swear off credit cards after bad credit, but that's not the way to go.
 Using a credit card the right way help you establish a positive payment history.

 If your credit score is low, you’ll have a hard time getting approval from a major bank.
 Fortunately, you still have some options.

 Be careful when you apply for new credit.
 Make sure you don’t put in too many credit applications.
 It will affect your credit score, making it harder to get approved for new credit.

-You should also avoid prepaid credit cards.
-While you can get a prepaid credit card regardless of your credit history, they don't report to credit bureaus so using one won't help your credit.
+You should also avoid prepaid credit cards as a means to rebuild your credit score.
+While you can get a prepaid credit card regardless of your credit history, they don't report to credit bureaus (because they're not credit cards) so using one won't help your credit.

 If your credit card application is denied, don't rush out and put in more credit card applications.
 Instead, wait to get the letter in the mail that tells you the specific reasons you were denied.
 Your being turned down may have nothing to do with your credit score, but could be related to another factor, like your income.